Research Output per year

 film history, film theory, intermediality, comparative arts & media studies, film & art, film & architecture, film & graphic design, museum studies, exhibition studies, film distribution & exhibition, early cinema, cinema & Antiquity, Italian cinema.

 My current research focuses on the intervisual relationships between cinema and other arts.
 Released in March 2018 is my monograph Reframing Luchino Visconti: Film and Art (Sidestone Press 2018), a major study on Luchino Visconti’s appropriation of visual arts and cinema.
 This book indicates how Visconti and his crew not only appropriated visual arts but also cinema previous to Visconti for his own films.
 It strongly focuses on scenography, costume, and cinematography.
 Reframing Luchino Visconti has been launched with a round table at the Royal Dutch Institute in Rome on 20 March 2018, while further presentations followed April to June 2018 in Amsterdam (EYE), Milan (Università Cattolica), Sorrento (AAIS conference), Bologna (Cinema Ritrovato) and again Amsterdam (NECS conference).
 For previous, related publications, see e.g. Blom 2006, Acta 2010, and the - much-lauded - Bono et. al. 2013, see also Reviews and Interviews.
-Reviews on the book will follow in The Burlington Magazine, Screen, Leonardo, Journal for Italian Cinema & Media Studies, Historical Journal for Film, Radio, and Television, and others.
-They have already appeared in Medienwissenschaft Rezensionen/Reviews and Senses of Cinema.
+Reviews on the book have appeared in The Burlington Magazine, Screen, Journal for Italian Cinema & Media Studies, Imago, Medienwissenschaft Rezensionen/Reviews, and Senses of Cinema.
+A pdf of the book can be downloaded in Open Access from my personal website or from Zenodo.

 My present research deals with early Italian cinema and its ties with visual arts and popular culture (see e.g. my articles in Sinisi et. al. 2010, Bertellini 2013, and Acta 2013), and with Antiquity and cinema, which has also affected in my co-curatorship of the - extremely successful and awarded - exhibition Alma-Tadema: Classical Charm (Fries Museum, Leeuwarden, 2016-2017), my co-organisation of workshops at the Cinema Ritrovato festival in Bologna, and my film programme Italian Muscle in Weimar Film at the 2015 Giornate del Cinema Muto in Pordenone.
 My contribution to the Tadema exhibition and my article in the accompanying book received much praise (see Reviews and Interviews).
 My next monograph will be one on Italian silent cinema and the arts, involving such genres as the epic film, the diva film, comedy, the forzuti or strong men film, and travel film.
 Related to this is also my involvement in the 2017-2019 research project Le cinéma italien muet à la croisée des arts européens (1896-1930), run by prof. Céline Gailleurd (Paris 8).
 I am a member of the steering committee, gave a paper at a conference at Villa Medici in Rome (2017), wrote an article on basis of my conference paper (2018), co-organised and gave papers at a workshop at EYE Filmmuseum (2018), and will co-edit the publication on basis of this workshop (2019).